Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Observations and data analysis

 \subsection{Absorption line metallicities}

-The GRB absorption line metallicities used in this paper were taken from the literature, and the metallicities and corresponding references are reported in Table~\ref{tab:hostprops}.
-Three of the GRBs in the sample were observed with low resolution spectrographs ($R\sim 1000-2000$); either the Focal Reducer and low dispersion Spectrograph 2 (FORS2) mounted on the European Space Observatory (ESO) 8~m Very Large Telescope (VLT) \citep[GRB~030323 and GRB~090323][]{vel+04,srg+12}, or the Low Resolution Imaging Spectrometer (LRIS) mounted on the Keck~I 10~m telescope (GRB~050505).
+The GRB absorption line metallicities used in this paper were taken from the literature, and they are given in Table~\ref{tab:hostprops} together with references.
+Three of the GRBs in the sample were observed with low resolution spectrographs ($R\sim 1000-2000$); either the Focal Reducer and low dispersion Spectrograph 2 (FORS2) mounted on the 8~m Very Large Telescope (VLT) \citep[GRB~030323 and GRB~090323][]{vel+04,srg+12}, or the Low Resolution Imaging Spectrometer (LRIS) mounted on the Keck~I 10~m telescope (GRB~050505).
 Two GRBs were observed with high resolution echelle spectrographs ($R\sim 30,000-50,000$); GRB~080804 with the VLT/Ultraviolet and Visual Echelle Spectrograph (UVES) \citep{tdv+08,fjp+09}, and GRB~050820A with UVES as well as the Keck/Higher Resolution Echelle Spectrometer (HiRES) \citep{pcb+07}.
-The remaining GRBs in the sample were observed with VLT/X-Shooter ($R\sim 6,000-10,000$) \citep{smg+19}.
+The remaining GRBs in the sample were observed with the medium resolution VLT/X-Shooter ($R\sim 6,000-10,000$) \citep{smg+19}.

+In all cases broad Ly-$\alpha$ absorption was detected in the afterglow spectra, corresponding to absorption from neutral hydrogen.
+Narrow metal absorption lines from species such as Zn, Si, S and Mg are also common \citep[e.g.][]{fjp+09}.
+Assuming solar relative abundances, it is then possible to obtain a largely model-independent measure of the neutral gas metallicity by combining the measured hydrogen absorption column density with metal column densities using unsaturated absorption lines, ideally from non-refractory metals.
+At the large column densities of neutral material in DLAs, hydrogen self-shielding make ionisation corrections negligible, and thus the greatest uncertainty in such a technique is the corrections for depleted metals that are in the dust phase, as well as the assumption of solar relative abundances, which we discuss further in section~\ref{ssec:Zabs-vs-Zem}.